-Here are 9 resource ideas for stress-free teaching in upper elementary grades.
-Engage your reluctant learners with these motivating ideas.
+Here are 9 teaching resource ideas for less stress while teaching in upper elementary grades.
+Engage your reluctant learners with these motivating resources and ideas.

 There’s nothing better than finding the right resource when you need it most.
 Teachers Pay Teachers delivers for sure.
-Here are my top recommendations for stress-free teaching!
+Here are my top recommendations for less stress teaching!
 Hehe!
 Is there such a thing?? 😉

 1. Teacher Binders